CanburakTumer/aktos-dcs-java/README.md

 On linux machines you will find **zmq.jar** in : /usr/local/share/java And other shared libraries in : /usr/local/lib

+## Modifying code for own needs
+Just modify the broker to send required pin_name value pairs to Publisher.sendMessage(pin_name, value) function.

+Publisher builds message in aktos-dcs message format and send it to subscribers.
+Sample Broker is a CLI which is talking with aktos-website interface via aktos-dcs python process.

 ## Notes
 All classes of com.aktos_elektronik.json_ops package are taken from :